Weather records are broken all the time. Here’s a look back at some June weather oddities and record breakers over the years.

 June 6, 1975–Backwards Tornado!

-An unusual tornado was spotted spinning backwards (spinning clockwise), near Alva, OK.
+An unusual tornado was spotted spinning backward (spinning clockwise), near Alva, OK.

 Many believe that this day is the day that Benjamin Franklin narrowly missed electrocution while flying a kite during a thunderstorm.